mikeasilva/handbook-diff/markdown/32-repentance-and-membership-councils.md

 If the Church Auditing Department determines that a leader or Church employee has embezzled Church funds or property, the First Presidency generally directs that his or her membership record will be annotated.
 “Leader” is defined as a person holding a prominent Church position, as well as counselors, clerks, and branch presidencies.
 When repentance is complete, a stake president may request removal of the annotation (see [32.14.5](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number84-p372#title_number84) and [34.7.5](/study/manual/general-handbook/34-finances-and-audits?lang=eng&id=title_number93-p371#title_number93)).
 An annotation does not mean a membership council or other action has occurred.

 32.6.3.4

+#### Misuse of Personal Data

+Misuse of personal data includes deliberately entering false information in Church records or intentionally using or sharing personal data for non-Church purposes.
+If a person with access to Church systems has misused personal data, promptly notify the Data Privacy Office at [DataPrivacyOfficer@ChurchofJesusChrist.org](mailto:DataPrivacyOfficer@ChurchofJesusChrist.org).

+In serious cases, the stake president may counsel with the Area Presidency about whether a membership council or other action is necessary.
+Leaders consider:

+* The action taken with the personal data.

+* Whether the misuse of personal data was a one-time event or a repetition.

+* Whether rectifying steps have been taken.

+* The person’s level of remorse.

+* The position held by the member (see [32.6.1.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number22-p104#title_number22) for members holding a prominent Church position).

+In some cases, the First Presidency may direct that the membership record of a person who has misused personal data be annotated.
+This would prevent him or her from holding callings with privileged access to personal data.

+32.6.3.5

 #### Individuals Who Identify as Transgender